Interpreting Broderick's Poem in "The Freshman"

 and returning to the certainty of his fur.

-Given that the cat stands symbolically for Sabatini, the poem creates a major turning point in the film: it gives Clark permission to accept Don Sabatini as his new father, since it shows that Clark's biological father would have admired and approved of Sabatini, just as the father admired the cat in this poemThis shift is smoothed over by Don Sabatini's respectful, tender approach.
-He frames this exchange as a bedtime story, and he tells Clark how glad he is that he remembers his father's poetry.
+Given that the cat stands symbolically for Sabatini, the poem facilitates a major turning point in the film: it gives Clark permission to accept Don Sabatini as his new father, since it shows that Clark's biological father would have admired and approved of Sabatini, just as his father admired the cat in his poemThis tender scene lays bare the emotional core of The Freshman: the son's search for the father

 It's hard to think of Brando without thinking of this famous image of him holding a cat in the first scene of The Godfather: